realopt/BlockDecomposition.jl/doc/source/oracle.rst

     setsolutionobjval(od, value)
   end

-In this code, we use the three functions for oracles provided by BlockJuMP.
+In this code, we use the four main functions for oracles provided by BlockJuMP.

+.. function:: getblockgroup(od::OracleSolverData)

+  Returns the block-group index for which the oracle has been assigned.

 .. function:: getcurcost(x::JuMP.Variable)